AgrDataSci/climatrends/inst/paper/paper.md

 # Summary

 Understand how climate variability drives ecological processes is a key approach to provide recommendations for climate adaptation and biodiversity conservation. **climatrends** aims to provide the toolkit to compute extreme precipitation and temperature indices that serves as input for climate models, crop modelling, trends in climate change and ecology.
-The climate variables available in **climatrends** were previously used to identify climate patterns in crop growing cycles [@Kehel2016], regional climate change assessment [@Aguilar2005], the effects of agroclimatic indices on the performance of crop varieties [@vanEtten2019] and to validate self reported perceptions to climate change [@DeSousa2018].
+The climate variables available in **climatrends** were previously used to identify climate patterns in crop growing cycles [@Kehel2016], regional climate change assessment [@Aguilar2005], the effects of agroclimatic indices on the performance of crop varieties [@vanEtten2019] and compare perceptions to climate change with observed data [@DeSousa2018].

 # Implementation